department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/ConvertDate.md

 There appears to be different formats of timestamps.
 First is Fileman Date, HL7 date time, and ClinicalProcedureTO.timestamp

+For MVP we will focus on "Best Effort" translation into a [FHIR DateTime](http://hl7.org/fhir/R4/datatypes.html#dateTime) datatype.
+The specific problem that we have is that often the data comes to us without a TimeZone, and FHIR requires that a timezone is given if a time is given.
+Within the source Vista it is understood what timezone would be used.
+Yet even a given timezone for a given Vista is not sufficient given that some Vista servers span timezones.

+- We will convert to Date
+- If we are given a timezone, then we will include the time and timezone
+- If we can't determine the timezone, then will not include the time

+Future might be different
+- We do have algorithm in MHV that is used in Appointments, but it is not clear that this fully supports all the timestamps outside of the scope of Appointments.
+So this would need to be made more robust.
+Including that this does not yet support fileman format, or proper HL7 v2 format
+- We could implement time conversion as a service.
+Concern would be on how performant that is.

 ### Fileman Date

 Input: Fileman Date